Archive for ‘Daily Marriage Tip’

-Some couples readily and happily conceive when they are ready to have children.
+Some couples readily and happily conceive.
 Others wait, sadly, as months turn into years without a beloved child.
 Natural Family Planning can help infertile couples know the optimum time to conceive.
 Check it out.

 Surprise your honey with an early Christmas gift.
 It doesn’t have to be expensive—fix his favorite dish or give her a back massage.

 St. Nick was a secretive giver.
 Is there anything nice you can hide for your spouse to find later in the day?
 A treat?
 A note?
 A chore finished?
 Be creative.

 Tomorrow is St. Nick’s Day, which means that many parents will put a treat in their child’s shoe tonight.
 Even if you don’t have a child living with you, consider treating a child whose parents may not.
 Planning together for ways to help others can draw you closer as a couple.